us0p/alexandria/library/programming/tests/Testing course.md

 - Replacing a function with another function, a.k.a. side effect.
 ### Mock object
 Is an object that simulates the behavior of a real object in ways that you can control.
 Use mock sparingly, make sure you're testing your code and not your mocks.
+## Table Driven Tests
+Each table entry is a complete test case with inputs and expected results, and additional information such as the test name to make the test output easily readable.
+Given a table of tests, the actual test simply iterates through all table entries and for each entry performs the necessary tests.
+The test code is written once and amortized over all table entries, so it makes sense to write a careful test with good error messages.